dbiir/rainbow/README.md

 Popular columnar file formats include RC File, ORC, Parquet and Carbondata.
 They are widely supported in data analytical systems over HDFS, such as Hive, Spark, Presto and Impala.

-These file formats partition the data into row groups and layout the data inside a row group in columnar manner.
+These file formats partition the data into row groups and place data inside a row group in columnar manner.
 A row group is stored in an HDFS block.
 This is an efficient way due to that it introduces most advantages of column store into Hadoop ecosystem without affecting parallelism, scalability and fault-tolerance.